phys-gaussian-cloth/phys-gaussian-cloth.github.io/README.md

-# Photorealistic Simulation-Ready Garments from a Single Pose
+# PGC: Physics-Based Gaussian Cloth from a Single Pose

-This is the repository that contains source code for the [Photorealistic Simulation-Ready Garments from a Single Pose website](https://phys-gaussian-clothing.github.io/).
+This is the repository that contains source code for the [PGC: Physics-Based Gaussian Cloth from a Single Pose website](https://phys-gaussian-cloth.github.io/).

-If you find "Photorealistic Simulation-Ready Garments from a Single Pose" useful for your work please cite:
+If you find "PGC: Physics-Based Gaussian Cloth from a Single Pose" useful for your work please cite:
 ```
 @article{guo2025garments,
   author    = {Guo, Michelle and Chiang, Matt Jen-Yuan and Santesteban, Igor and Sarafianos, Nikolaos and Chen, Hsiao-yu and Halimi, Oshri and Bozic, Aljaz and Saito, Shunsuke and Wu, Jiajun and Liu, C. Karen and Stuyck, Tuur and Larionov, Egor},
-  title     = {Photorealistic Simulation-Ready Garments from a Single Pose},
+  title     = {PGC: Physics-Based Gaussian Cloth from a Single Pose},
   journal   = {arXiv},
   year      = {2025},
 }